Eedi/orchex/README.md

 On a snapshot, `orchex` is a library for the orchestration of data workflows, including hierarchical extraction, transformation with pseudonymisation, automated documentation, and secure sharing mechanisms.

-In more detail, the main code of the module can be found under `/orchex/dataextract.py` where the code for the two main data classes `DataSource` and `DataExtract` can be found.
+For a closer look, you can explore the core module's primary code located at `orchex/dataextract.py`, where you'll find the implementation of the main data classes: `DataSource`and `DataExtract`.

 * `DataSource`

-    This class contains several methods that allow the user to extract data from a data source and create a dataframe object.
+    This class contains several methods to facilitiate data extraction from a data source and create a dataframe object.

     Supported data sources:
     * SQL code
     * SQL file
     * Table Storage database